kluless13/fishtally/paper.md

-# Step 1 of using AI to replace marine scientists
+### Step 1 of using AI to replace marine scientists

-FishTally is highly customisable tool that can automate fish counting, at a species level.
-This tool can be:
-- used by marine ecologists to speed up and automate surveying to better study and understand population dynamics
-- installed in ROVs and AUVs to conduct counting in real time
-- used outside of marine ecology, to survey sea floors, map the seabed and create a reliable baseline database

-Name pipeline:
-Tool name FishTally.
+FishTally is a customizable AI tool for automated fish counting at a species level.
+It's designed for marine ecologists to enhance surveying, understand population dynamics, and can be integrated into ROVs and AUVs for real-time counting.
+The tool is also versatile enough for seabed mapping and database creation beyond marine ecology.
+FishTally's development has involved comparing YOLOv7 and YOLOv8 models, creating a specific species tracking and counting algorithm, and applying it to lionfish.
+It uses YOLOv8 for its superior performance in complex scenarios like occlusion, and ByteTrack for effective multi-object tracking, crucial for accurate underwater detection.
+The tool operates in three modes—single line, multi line, and polygon zone—offering a range of counting thresholds that are customizable to various survey conditions.
+Despite its current limitations, such as the need for pre-loaded weights and untested performance on edge devices, FishTally is a practical solution for field and real-time applications.
+It is built upon a prototype that can be enhanced for specific tasks, like towed camera surveys or detailed population studies, ensuring accurate counts and minimizing common errors like double counting.

 Notebooks with significance:
 - fishtally-demo-single-line -> using single line as a threshold to show pipeline works for single and multi class
 - fishtally-invasive -> single line threshold applied to an invasive species
-- fishtally_demo_multio_lines ->
+- fishtally_demo_multi_lines -> two and three threshold lines
-- fishtally_polygon ->
+- fishtally_polygon -> polygon zone

-What I have done so far:
-- ~compared yolov7 and yolov8 for an invasive species (Lionfish) and a marine pest (COTS)~
-- ~created a fish counting algorithm that tracks a specific species, and then counts automatically, but with only one line~
-- ~applied this process to the invasive lionfish species~
-- ~add more lines as thresholds to track and count fish movement~
-- make polygon and track within that
-- address limitations

-What I would like to add: all done
-- turn FishTally into CLI command to automate process
-- ~have weights ready for use~

-#TOADD4PAPER:
-- high level infrographic of yolov8
-- ByteTrack: hgh level arch and Kalman filters
-- supervision: open source library

 ### Methodology